Breeze/breeze.github.io/doc-java-hib/index.md

 ### Client vs. Server

-Breeze JS is a pure JavaScript library for managing data on the client, much as Hibernate manages it on the server.
+**Breeze JS** is a pure JavaScript library for managing data on the client, much as Hibernate/JPA manages it on the server.

+Breeze JS has an [EntityManager](/doc-js/entitymanager-and-caching.html) that queries entities from the server, keeps them in cache, keeps track of the state of each entity, and saves the changes to the server when requested.

 <style scoped>
 .diagram {